Top 10 Best Sites

 Other times, they may have had a bad habit that no one has called them on, and it’s getting worse and worse.
 If you’re feeling uncomfortable or feel like you’re being attacked in some way, get out of there guilt-free.

 The person may not be right for you, but that doesn’t mean they aren’t right for someone else.
-Maybe all they want to talk about is fitness, and you’re more of a Netflix-and-chill sort.
+Maybe all they are really into fitness, and you’re more of a Netflix-and-chill sort.
 Think about single friends you may have.
 Would any of them be a good fit?
 Everyone is trying to find happiness, and maybe you can help two other souls find happiness.

 Heck, your bad date may also just make a good friend.
 I’ve had plenty of dates that didn’t work out.
 Sometimes, I invited them into my friend group, and they met others through it.